mpytel/BeautifulImperfection/strategicHarmony.md

   - **Hard** (9-10): 50-60% base target
 - Targets increase with level progression
 - Small variations are added based on level number
+- Level 1 always has no target, allowing free experimentation

 ### Level Advancement
 When a player reaches the target harmony and clicks "COMPLETE":